CodeTwo Terms and Privacy

 - we do not keep your data if it is no longer needed;

-Once you decide to contact us or purchase a license for our software you will be asked to provide your personal details such as your full name, the name and characteristics of the organization that you represent, your contact details or billing details.
-Depending on the context, we will use this data either to communicate with you and prepare quotations or to provide our services to you and pursue other legitimate goals (e.g. inform you about updates and bug fixes) during the license term.
-You can find more information about how we process your data once you decide to contact us or become our client in the Contacting us and purchasing software section.
+Once you decide to contact us, download some of our guides, download or access a trial version of our Software or purchase a license for our Software you will be asked to provide your personal details which – depending on the context – may encompass your full name, your contact details, the name and characteristics of the organization that you represent or billing information.
+Depending on the context in which you provide your personal data to us, we may use this data e.g. to perform an agreement concluded with you, fulfill statutory data retention obligations (e.g. resulting out of tax law or accounting law regulations), communicate with you and prepare quotations for you, inform you about updates and bug fixes, seek your feedback on our Software and pursue other legitimate goals (e.g. prevent ourselves against fraud).
+You can find more information about how we process your data in these contexts in the What information do we collect and when? section.

-Most of our software solutions require installation in your on-premises IT infrastructure.
+Most of our Software solutions require installation in your on-premises IT infrastructure.
 This means that in the majority of cases we will not have access to your organization’s data and this data will not be stored in our infrastructure.
 Only if you decide to use CodeTwo Email Signatures for Office 365, some of your organization’s data will be processed within our infrastructure (e.g. some Azure AD data including email addresses of your users).
 We may also temporarily process data which belongs to your organization if you want to use our technical support services and decide to share program and system logs with us.
-You can find more information about how we process data in the Our software section and in Terms and Conditions of Sales and Services.
+You can find more information about how we process data in the What information do we collect and when? section and in Terms and Conditions of Sales and Services.

 You have the right to request access to your data and the right to have information about you corrected or deleted.
 You also have the right to have the processing of your data restricted.
 If the processing of your data is based on your consent, you also have the right to withdraw it at any given time.
 Withdrawal of your consent will not influence the lawfulness of processing based on this consent before its withdrawal.
 If the processing of your personal data is based on our legitimate interests, you also have the right to object against such processing.
 We will not use your data for the purposes of automated decision-making or profiling.
 You can find more information about your rights in the What are your rights? section.